Trading

 UAE re-exports food commodities to more than 150 countries

-What the Trading Licence Covers
+What the Trading License Covers

-A trading licence under Activity Code 4721.73 authorises your business to buy, sell, import, export, and re-export salted, preserved, dried, smoked, and otherwise processed fish and seafood products.
+A trading license under Activity Code 4721.73 authorises your business to buy, sell, import, export, and re-export salted, preserved, dried, smoked, and otherwise processed fish and seafood products.
 This includes a wide range of goods such as salted cod, dried anchovies, smoked salmon, preserved shellfish, fish in brine, and similar commodities.

-Who This Licence Is Suited For
+Who This License Is Suited For

 This business activity is well suited to a range of entrepreneurs and established operators, including: